 In the same way, let your light shine before others, so that they may see your good works and give glory to your Father in heaven.
 Matthew 5:16

 Becoming a real Christian means to embrace and live in your new identity.
 FOR REAL.
 It’s easier to pull back and keep quiet, or to even go back under the basket (a dark, hidden life).
-But why would you want to when everything Jesus said about Himself, He said about you, too?
+But why would you want to when everything Jesus said about Himself, He spoke about you, too?
 (See Matthew 5:14 & John 8:12 as an example).

 It might be a poor example, but I believe I got my point across.

 I love to write and am challenging myself to put it out there more.
 I also love Jesus, who I’m becoming in Him, and challenge myself (and you) to put it out there more!
 Not in a boisterous, promotive-type of way, but by embracing who you became and living that out.
 LET your light shine before others, so that they may see your good works and give glory to God.